KianBankeLarsen/DM879/README.md

 ===

 ## 👋 Introduction
 This is a mandatory project in DM879, Artificial Intelligence.
 The project explores how to develop a Poker bot using adversarial search strategies like stochastic Minimax with alpha-beta pruning.
-We have decided to fork [MIT Poker Engine](https://github.com/mitpokerbots/engine) because our goal is the AI strategy and not the engine itself.
+We have decided to fork the [MIT Poker Engine](https://github.com/mitpokerbots/engine) because our goal is the AI strategy and not the engine itself.

 ## 👷‍♂️ How to Build & Run
 Visual Studio Code tasks has been configured to make building and project execution easier.
 In this context, we utilize Docker to ensure environment consistency by using a base image with the correct Python version and Python packages installed.